Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Related Work

 \section{Related Work}

-There have been extensive researches on designing efficient distributed optimization algorithms, e.g., primal methods\cite{nedic2009subgradient,shi2015extra,xu2017convergence,qu2018harnessing} and dual-based methods \cite{shi2014linear,makhdoumi2017convergence,hong2017prox}.
-The core idea of the primal methods is to combine consensus with gradient-based optimization algorithms, thus achieving consensual iterative convergence in the primal domain.
-Thanks to the development of gradient tracking\cite{shi2015extra,di2016next,xu2017convergence,qu2018harnessing}, which enables local agents to approximately track the gradients of the global objective function, the convergence rates of these distributed algorithms can nearly match that of the optimal centralized gradient-based algorithm\cite{boyd2004convex}.
-The basic intuition of the dual-based methods is to express the consensus requirement as equality constraints, and then solve the dual problems of the equivalent reformulations or carry on primal-dual updates.
-These carefully constructed dual problems are decoupled, thus easily allowing for the distributed implementations of certain linearly convergent centralized optimization algorithms, e.g., ADMM\cite{shi2014linear,makhdoumi2017convergence}.
-For convex problems, distributed algorithms guarantee convergence to globally optimal points; for nonconvex problems, the convergence to first-order stationary solutions is ensured\cite{bianchi2012convergence,di2016next,tatarenko2017non,hong2017prox,wai2017decentralized,scutari2019distributed}.
+Various distributed optimization algorithms can generally be categorized as primal methods\cite{nedic2009subgradient,shi2015extra,xu2017convergence} and dual-based methods \cite{makhdoumi2017convergence}.
+The core idea of the primal methods is to combine consensus with gradient-based optimization algorithms, thus achieving consensual convergence in the primal domain.
+The intuition of the dual-based methods is to reformulate the consensus requirement as equality constraints, and then solve the dual problems or carry on primal-dual updates in a distributed manner.
+For convex problems, distributed algorithms guarantee convergence to globally optimal points; for nonconvex problems, the convergence to first-order stationary solutions is ensured\cite{tatarenko2017non,wai2017decentralized,scutari2019distributed}.

-The aforementioned work mainly centers on bridging the gap in convergence behaviors between distributed and centralized optimization algorithms.
-To effectively deploy these distributed algorithms into applications, some specific issues need to be addressed.
-These issues include but are not limited to privacy preservation, time-varying and directed communication, and asynchronous computations due to lack of coordination, transmission delays, or packet drops.
+The aforementioned work bridges the gap in convergence behaviors between distributed and centralized optimization algorithms.
+To deploy these algorithms into applications, some practical issues need to be addressed.
+These issues include privacy preservation and robustness to allow time-varying, directed communication and asynchronous computations.